MichelML/learning-to-get-and-clean-data/README_1.md

 Hi, you will find in this directory the script and the code book required for the project of the coursera course.

 The goal is to create an R script called run_analysis.R that does the following.
-1.Merges the training and the test sets to create one data set.
+-Merges the training and the test sets to create one data set.
-2.Extracts only the measurements on the mean and standard deviation for each measurement.
+-Extracts only the measurements on the mean and standard deviation for each measurement.
-3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
+-Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.
-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Global explanation of what I executed